nightconcept/pai-gow-poker/project/TASK.md

 -   *(Example)* Biome setup required specific VS Code settings adjustment.
 -   **[x] TODO (Cleanup):** Remove temporary "Place Bet" and "Start Game" buttons added to `apps/frontend/src/routes/+page.svelte` during Task 17 verification.
 These should be replaced by proper UI elements in Tasks 18 & subsequent UI tasks.
 (Completed: 2025-04-15)
 -   **[x] TODO (Backend):** Implement handling for the `readyForNextRound` message sent by the frontend after round results are displayed (including Ace-High Push).
 This should transition the game state back to `Betting`.
 (Completed: 2025-04-15)
--   **Improvement (Frontend):** Modified `SystemChatBox.svelte` scrolling logic.
-It now prevents auto-scrolling if the user has scrolled up and displays a "Scroll to Newest" button when new messages arrive while scrolled up.
-(Completed: 2025-04-19)
 ---

 ## Discovered During Work (Completed)